-Depending on who you talk to, finishing their weaving is probably tied with setting up their loom for their least favorite part of the weaving process.
-Do not stop reading though!
+If you talk to any creative person, I bet that the finishing of their work is probably their least favorite part of their process.
+This is not always the case, but it seems to be pretty common!
+For weavers, it is often tied with planning the weaving or warping their loom.
+Just because it isn’t your favorite part, though, unfortunately does not mean it isn’t important.
 Knowing how to correctly finish your weaving is important to not only the look, but also the longevity of your finished piece.

 You may even enjoy finishing because it is when things start to really seem… finished.

-Hemstitch is probably one of the most common ways to finish up your balanced or pattern weaving when it’s time to take it off the loom.
+Hemstitch is probably one of the most common ways to finish up your balanced or pattern weaving when it is time to take it off the loom.

 What is hemstitch?